barasamichael/jijue-frontend/README.md

-# jijue-frontend
-Jijue: A Centralized Digital Identity Platform for Businesses in Kenya
+# Jijue: A Centralized Digital Identity Platform for Businesses in Kenya